PlainsightAI/legacy-docs/schemas.md

 Fields:
 * name - the name of this schema
 * format - "json" for a JSON formatted data
 * fields - the object representation of the structure of your data.
-Supports multiple nested fields.
+Supports multiple levels of nested fields.
 	* id - the name of your attribute
 	* type - the type of attribute: 'object', 'string', 'float', 'integer', 'timestamp', 'datetime'
 ```json